ContextFlow: Context-Aware Flow Matching For Trajectory Inference From Spatial Omics Data: Related Work

-The state and function of cells within a tissue are affected by interactions with neighboring cells, extracellular matrix components, and local signaling gradients~\citep{rao2021exploring}.
+The state and function of cells within a tissue are influenced by interactions with neighboring cells, extracellular matrix components, and local signaling gradients~\citep{rao2021exploring}.
 Recent advances in spatial omics technologies, particularly spatial transcriptomics (ST), allow gene expression profiling without tissue dissociation, thereby preserving spatial context and providing a complementary view of cellular organization.
-The dynamics of complex cellular processes is affected by the tissue microenvironment, where cells engage in reciprocal communication with their neighbors~\citep{19_Dimitrov_cc_interaction_2,17_Tanevski_kasumi}.
-A growing body of work highlights the critical role of spatial cell–cell communication patterns in shaping cellular phenotypes~\citep{armingol2021deciphering}.
+The dynamics of cellular processes are regulated by the tissue microenvironment and by cell communications with their neighbours~\citep{19_Dimitrov_cc_interaction_2,17_Tanevski_kasumi}.
+A growing body of literature highlights the critical role of spatial cell–cell communication patterns in shaping cellular phenotypes~\citep{armingol2021deciphering}.
 In particular, location-specific communication circuits between distinct cell types dynamically interact to reprogram cellular states and influence tissue-level behavior~\citep{12_Shimrit_cell_cell_communication, 2_Sole_cancer_ecosystems, 3_Zheng_genai_cancer}.
 These insights, made possible by the spatiotemporal resolution of transcriptomics data, pave the way for understanding the mechanisms by which cellular interactions drive tissue organization and function in organogenesis~\citep{2_dataset_mosta}, regeneration~\citep{3_dataset_liver, 1_dataset_steroseq}, disease progression~\citep{4_dataset_mouse_MS}, and treatment response~\citep{1_Liu_Cellreview_Spatial}.

-Optimal transport (OT) has become a foundational framework to align spatially resolved samples and infer putative developmental or temporal couplings ~\citep{zeira2022alignment,liu2023partial}.
-As a result, state-of-the-art flow matching frameworks such as minibatch-OT flow matching (MOTFM)~\citep{tong2024improving} use OT-derived couplings to define conditional paths to train velocity fields, thus overcoming the lack of generative capabilities in optimal transport.
-The OT formulation adopted in MOTFM, however, does not account for the contextual richness present in spatial transcriptomics and can result in trajectories that are statistically optimal yet biologically implausible (see Figure~\ref{fig:eot_implausible} in Appendix \ref{apdx:vizualization_implausibility} for an illustration).
-While recent studies have extended widely-used OT objectives~\citep{halmos2025dest,ceccarelli2025topography} for spatial transcriptomics, they primarily focus on pairwise alignment of populations across conditions or modalities and do not explicitly incorporate the cell–cell communication patterns that drive cellular state transitions.